MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

   - `[BookingServiceId <String>]`: key: id of bookingService
   - `[BookingStaffMemberBaseId <String>]`: key: id of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: key: id of bookingStaffMember
+  - `[BusinessScenarioId <String>]`: key: id of businessScenario
+  - `[BusinessScenarioTaskId <String>]`: key: id of businessScenarioTask
+  - `[PlannerPlanConfigurationLocalizationId <String>]`: key: id of plannerPlanConfigurationLocalization

-SCHEDULINGPOLICY `<IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
+SCHEDULINGPOLICY <IMicrosoftGraphBookingSchedulingPolicy>: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowStaffSelection <Boolean?>]`: True if to allow customers to choose a specific person for the booking.
   - `[MaximumAdvance <TimeSpan?>]`: Maximum number of days in advance that a booking can be made.
 It follows the ISO 8601 format.